Sudo Slider

 Pr. default the slider stops completely when a user makes the slider do something.

-But by using this variable, you can make the slider continue after X miliseconds of inactivity.
+But by using this option, you can make the slider continue after X miliseconds of inactivity.

 demo of resumePause